d-moos/MLJourney/lesson_02_pytorch_intro.md

 PyTorch is a deep learning framework that provides:

-1. **Tensors:** Like NumPy arrays but with GPU support and autodiff
+1. **Tensors:** Multi-dimensional arrays (scalars, vectors, matrices, higher‑dimensional grids) that can live on CPU or GPU and optionally track gradients
 2. **Autograd:** Automatic differentiation for backpropagation
 3. **Neural Network Building Blocks:** Pre-built layers, optimizers, loss functions
 4. **Dynamic Computation Graphs:** Build and modify networks on-the-fly